 - Maximum length 1,000 characters including spaces - Popular and reader-friendly description of the research project in English and Finnish/Swedish - We will use the project description in our communications on the funded research project.
-The project description is also stored at fi, a service that makes available information on research conducted in Finland. - Read the guidelines on the public project description.
+It is important that the public description is written for a general audience.
+The project description is also stored at Research.fi, a service that makes available information on research conducted in Finland. - Read the guidelines on the public project description.